Ontario long-term care home lays off 60 unionized workers

 Chelsea Nash is rabble's labour beat reporter for 2020.
 To contact her with story leads, email chelsea[at]rabble.ca.

-Image: Photo submitted courtesy of CUPE
+Image: CUPE

 Thank you for reading this story…